 Ohio Governor Mike DeWine has issued an executive order that extends unemployment benefits to Ohioans unable to work due to COVID-19 (coronavirus).
 In addition, the one week waiting period before receiving benefits is waived, and payments will be expedited.
 The moves come as Ohio, the nation, and the world grapple with an outbreak of the respiratory illness, which the World Health Organization (WHO) recently declared a pandemic.

-During this uncertain time, Graham & Graham remains committed to providing every individual and family of Southeast Ohio with the highest-quality, client-centered legal services.
+During this uncertain time, Graham Law remains committed to providing every individual and family of Southeast Ohio with the highest-quality, client-centered legal services.
 While we’re taking precautions to reduce the spread of the virus, we stand ready to assist with new questions, claims, and cases related to personal injury, Social Security disability, Workers’ Compensation, motor vehicle accidents, family and business matters, and more.

 Please note that the firm does not handle unemployment claims.
 However, we want to make sure that anyone whose job is affected by COVID-19 has access to the latest and most accurate information.